keelworks/KeelCompass/README.md

 exit;
 ```

-7. Seed the Docker database using the latest seed file inside backend/database/.
+7. If you haven't done so already, seed the Docker database using the latest seed file inside backend/database/.
 For example, if the latest version is seed_3.1.js, the command is:

 ```bash
 docker compose -f docker-compose.testing.yml exec backend node database/seed_3.1.js